Visit the Greek Islands

 They call this large Greek island, “The Caribbean of Greece”, and there are some seriously hospitable locals.
 Not only is the island itself stunning; with green grassy cliff edges contrasted by sheer white cliffs that reach down into bright turquoise waters, but it is also easy to get to.
 There is a bridge that connects it to the mainland.

 Unlike more popular Greek Islands, it is easy to find a beach all to yourself and sometimes you feel like you might be the only tourist on the island until you go out in the main town of Lefkada where there are busy trendy bars and even pumping nightclubs.

 As you drive around Lefkada you’ll be sure to happen upon the dull green olive farms, organic honey being sold roadside and cute traditional villages.

 When choosing a place to stay, there’s a good chance you’ll get a room with a view since one side of the island perfectly faces sunrise, while the other boasts an epic sunset.
 I can’t think of a place in Europe that captured my heart as quickly and Lefkada Island.

-Jacqui from Four Packs Travel says Meganisi, Greece is great for an authentic Greek vacation.
+Jacqui from Four Packs Travel says Meganisi, Greece offers an authentic Greek island vacation.